negikshitij2024/Marathon-Runners-Exploratory-Analysis/README.md

 ## Problem Statement
+Explore the Ultra-marathon-running data for the races run in USA and gain insigths on the trends which the performance of athletes follows based upon their gender, the age group and the season of the year.

 The dataset contains the information about the marathon race and the participants.Based upon this i have gained insights to some interesting information regarding the race.